 Features of force measurement systems

-As with all types of measurement, you should make sure you know exactly what it is you will be measuring when you are getting ready to rent one of these systems.
+As with all types of measurement, you should make sure you know exactly what it is you will be measuring when you are getting ready to rent or lease one of these systems.
 You have to be sure you are choosing the right system for your particular application, whatever it might be.
 It is also a good idea to choose a system that has a relatively low learning curve if possible.
 This will ensure that it takes less time for employees to get up to speed with the machine and to use it accurately.

 How force measurement systems work